BeskarDev/nexus-rpg/src/utils/split-tables/mystic-spells.md

 ---|---|---|---|---
  3 | 6 | Very Hard (12) | Long | concentrate

 **Effect** <br/> You create a massive cyclone that engulfs a wide space.
-On a success, you summon a violent vortex of air engulfing everything within short distance of the target area and a long distance into the air.<br/>Target each creature in the cyclone’s range and roll Spirit + Mysticism vs. their Dodge.<br/>On a hit, deal +8 damage (or +12 against flying creatures) to each target and they are pushed a short distance into the center of the cyclone.
-If they are already within the center area of the cyclone, they fall prone instead.<br/>The cyclone’s area is considered difficult terrain.<br/>On each of your following turns, you can use your Action to repeat the roll against all creatures within the cyclone.
+On a success, you summon a violent vortex of air engulfing everything within short distance of the target area and a long distance into the air.<br/>Target each creature in the cyclone’s range and use your roll’s result vs. their Dodge.<br/>On a hit, deal +8 damage (or +12 against flying creatures) to each target and they are pushed a short distance into the center of the cyclone.
+If they are already within the center area of the cyclone, they fall prone instead.<br/>The cyclone’s area is considered difficult terrain.<br/>On each of your following turns, you can use your Action to repeat the roll vs. Dodge against all creatures within the cyclone.
 Before or after repeating the roll, you can choose to move the cyclone a short distance within range.<br/>The cyclone lasts for a short duration.<br/>

 ### Lightning Volley